 - No minimum balance required: You can begin investing your HSA balance immediately, no matter how much you have in your account.

 - Convenience: All transactions are handled online through an easy-to-use Lively interface, which also shows your current balances and the performance of your investments.

 - Flexibility: The wealth of investment choices offered by Lively/TD Ameritrade, plus the ability to schedule regular investments, allows you to craft the optimal strategy for maintaining and growing your HSA balance over time.

-For more details on how a Lively no-fee health savings account can work for you 24/7, check out our helpful, informative blog.
+For more details on how a Lively no-fee health savings account can work for you 24/7, visit our website.
 The more you learn about HSAs, the more you’ll understand why Lively is the right choice.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.